Do you want to figure out why wp_mail is not working and fix it?

 - … and more

-1. Installing WP Mail SMTP
+1. Install the WP Mail SMTP Plugin

 To start with, you’ll need a paid WP Mail SMTP subscription or the free version.
 You can get either to fix wp_mail() issues but the free version doesn’t include advanced features like the weekly email summary and email logs.